 Touch is a powerful tool for helping stressful situations have less hold on our lives, Shi-Atsu translates to the words finger-pressure.

 Our worries and concerns do affect us; we all know that.
-I am often asked by people why do I have all these KNOTS, in my body, the answer is they are not true knots, blood flow follows the energetic flow, these knots feel real and are cause discomfort on the physical, emotional or mental level.
+People often ask me why I have all these KNOTS, in my body, the answer is they are not true knots, blood flow follows the energetic flow, these knots feel real and cause discomfort on the physical, emotional or mental level.

-When a person worries, this energy flows in many directions, and as such, will create circles of stagnation, which eventually will prevent blood from flowing smoothly, especially in the spleen, stomach, and chest.
+When a person worries, this energy flows in many directions.
+As such, it will create circles of stagnation, which will eventually prevent blood from flowing smoothly, especially in the spleen, stomach, and chest.